 Road trips can open up so many possibilities when it comes to travel.
 With a little extra preparation, a road trip can be a wonderful adventure.

-We have taken several day trips, to The House on the Rocks, this trip it was sunny when we entered The House on the Rock and a blizzard when we walked out.
+We have taken several day trips to The House on the Rocks.
+It was sunny when we entered The House on the Rock and a blizzard when we walked out on this trip.
 Three other day trips in Wisconsin were to Milwaukee, The Cave of the Mounds, and The Wisconsin Dells.
 One of our more lengthy car trips took us to St. Louis, the first time to the Gateway Arch and the second time to Union Station and the New Aquarium at Union Station.

-Our summer will be filled with many road trips in state and where ever else we can find an adventure.
+Our summer will be filled with many road trips in the state and where we can find an adventure.

 Where will this summer find you?
-Is a road trip in your future?
+Is there a road trip in your future?
 We would love to hear where you will be road-tripping to.
-Leave us a comment, it may be someplace we need to check out.
+Leave us a comment.
+It may be someplace we need to check out.

 We would love for you to stay in touch!